-All subject-area courses ensure mastery of content and skills required to excel on ACT College and Career Readiness Standards but are aligned with the more rigorous expectations for incoming freshman engineering students at tier-one universities.
+All subject-area courses ensure mastery of content and skills required to excel at ACT College and Career Readiness Standards but are aligned with the more rigorous expectations for incoming freshman engineering students at tier-1 universities.
 Consequently, students are also expected to complete pre-calculus, two years of physics and an annual technical writing unit.

 Students are required to take Business & Technology classes for four years to meet the new profession expectation that today’s engineering students not only be technically educated but also know what it takes to bring their ideas to market.

-Students are regularly paired with engineering college students, professionals and entrepreneurs through mentoring, tutoring, project coaching and knowledge sharing programs conducted by partners that include the Illinois Institute of Technology, University of Chicago, National Society of Black Engineers, Blue 1647, Grove Phi Grove, Center For Community Development, Cisco Networking Academy and numerous corporate affinity groups.
+Students are regularly paired with engineering college students, professionals and entrepreneurs through mentoring, tutoring, project coaching and knowledge sharing programs conducted by partners that include the Illinois Institute of Technology, University of Chicago, National Society of Black Engineers, Center For Community Development, Cisco Networking Academy and numerous corporate affinity groups.